Bookmark Design Contest 2024-2025 Winners:

 We take the guesswork out of what to buy for your child’s school bag or backpack.
 Instead of purchasing supplies individually, the teachers will purchase everything the students will need for their class.
 We ask all parents for a (tax deductible) donation to cover the cost of school supplies.

-Para leer esta información en español, haga clic en la bandera mexicana en la esquina superior izquierda.
+Para leer esta información en español, haga clic aqui.

 The Science Fair is a PTA sponsored enrichment event open to K-5 students.
 Students work on a science or engineering project of their choice and make a poster about it.
 On Science Fair Night, students share their projects with the school community.
 A scientist-parent visits each poster and talks with the students about it.
 Every student receives a participation ribbon (no judged prizes).
 It’s a fun, confidence-building event!